-The Identification and Criminal History Section is the central repository for criminal history record information (CHRI) for the state of Washington and was established during the 1972 Legislative Session.
+The Identification and Criminal History Section (Section) is the central repository for criminal history record information (CHRI) for the state of Washington and was established during the 1972 Legislative Session.
 CHRI maintained by the Section consists of fingerprint-based records and disposition information submitted by law enforcement agencies and courts throughout the state.
 The Section provides complete, accurate, and accessible criminal history and expert technical services in the interest of public safety.

 Local criminal justice agencies are required by law to submit felony and gross misdemeanor arrest and disposition information to the State Patrol, where it is included in the Washington State Identification System (WASIS) criminal history database.
 Positive identification or non-identification can only be determined upon receipt of fingerprints.